kunalak/retail/KunalNateMatt.md

 ```
 This created a simple csv file that had data.
 Then we just had to update jmeter to pull from the file and when writing to cassandra include the customer data.
 Once we had this we were then able to create reports, etc to acutally use this data.

+Big thing figured out through this is, be very careful with white spaces in jmeter as it does not ignore them and thus it can create major problems.

 ### 2. Determine Top 10 customers at each store (by dollar amount spent)